paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-067-child-abuse-prevention-and-treatment-and-adoption-reform.md

 (1) review and evaluate State investigative, administrative and both civil and criminal judicial handling of cases of child abuse and neglect, including child sexual abuse and exploitation, as well as cases involving suspected child maltreatment related fatalities and cases involving a potential combination of jurisdictions, such as intrastate, interstate, Federal-State, and State-Tribal; and

-(2) make policy and training recommendations in each of the categories described in subsection (e) of this section.
+(2) make policy and training recommendations in each of the categories described in subsection (e).
 The task force may make such other comments and recommendations as are considered relevant and useful.

 **(e) Adoption of State task force recommendations**